wq/wq/docs/app/store.js.md

 The `query` argument, used by `ds.get()`, `ds.prefetch()`, and other functions, specifies a query to retrieve from the datastore (and potentially from the web service).
 A query can be:

- - a "web query" object, which is assumed to describe a query for the web service.
+ - a JSON object, which is assumed to describe a "web query" for the configured webservice.
  - a simple string, which is assumed to be a key to a value that only exists locally.

 For example, a `query` value of `"outbox"` is treated as corresponding to a local variable, while a `query` of `{"param1": "value"}` would be converted to the query "?param1=value" and appended to the datastore's base `service` url to make a request.
 The following attributes have special meaning for web query objects:

 name | purpose
 -----|---------
-`url` | If the web service is a full REST api (like [wq.db], the `url` argument can be used to define URL paths relative to the base `service` url.
+`url` | If the web service is a full REST api (like [wq.db]), the `url` argument can be used to define URL paths relative to the base `service` url.
 `format` | If set, the `format` value will be appended to the end of the base URL rather than included as a parameter (unless `formatKeyword` is set)
-`page` | The `page` is used to control server paginated data lists.
+`page` | The `page` number is used to control server paginated data lists.

 ```javascript
 // query: